C191068/Ali_Docker/README.md

 we have to scale and deploy everything on more servers <br>

-microservices are deloyed indeendently <br>
+microservices are deloyed independently <br>

 ![Screenshot from 2023-11-10 14-36-23](https://github.com/C191068/Ali_Docker/assets/89090776/f0205911-399f-4367-8df7-0d6fb9904778)

 they can be scaled independently also <br>

-how can we convert monolithic system to icroservice architecture <br>
+how can we convert monolithic system to microservice architecture <br>

 we need to break it into small units <br>

-unlike the code that dealt with ientiy in busines layer <br>
+unlike the code that dealt with identity in busines layer <br>

-Martin fowler author author of atterns of entrrise applice architecture <br>
+Martin fowler author author of patterns of enterprise application architecture <br>

 book documented a way to achieve such transformation <br>

-using yhe strangler pattern <br>
+using the strangler pattern <br>

 # Micrservoces anti pattern <br>